fspoettel/rollator/README.md

 ### Config

- - `horizontalOn: 0` px-value that determines when the plugin should fall back to an all-horizontal display-mode
+ - `verticalOn: 0` px-value that determines when the plugin should fall back to an all-vertical display-mode
  - `caseSensitive: false` determines if string-matching should take letter-case into consideration

 ### Events: